Post-production co-ordinator, activation campaign manager

-Jag Race was the branded content activation collaboration between Attitude Magazine and Jaguar that dropped just before the now hugely popular UK Drag Race.
+Jag Race was the branded content activation collaboration betwaeen Attitude Magazine, Jaguar and its agency, that dropped just before the now hugely popular UK Drag Race.

-UK Drag Race averaged 1.5 million an episodein season one season.
+UK Drag Race averaged 1.5 million an episode in its first season.

-I created a campaign, in my role as Head of Digital Production at Attitude, that led Jag Race episode one to get over 2M combined views.
+I led the activation and roll-out plan in my former role as Head of Digital Production at Attitude, that led Jag Race episode one to get over 2M combined views.

 The series of three, which went viral on launch and went on to be written about in The Drum and The Sunday Times for its bold marketing stance, attracted over 5M views.

-I led the executive production of the series as well as the campaign plan and roll-out of the activation across organic and paid mediums; via Facebook, Twitter, Instagram, YouTube, other VOD and ad placement video players leading up to the Attitude Awards.
+In my first month at Attitude, I advised and production managed the final edits of the series.
+Requesting assets to fit a multi-platform campaign, I rolled out and oversaw the activation across organic and paid mediums.
+Including Facebook, Twitter, Instagram, YouTube, other VOD and ad placement video players leading up to the Attitude Awards.

 The Ru Paul Drag Race phenomenon created a culture where drag queens are not only enjoyed by LGBTQ audiences.
 Once the butt of the joke, they are now the unrivalled obsession of many straight women, and even a fair few youthful straight men too.